 The gap between what you currently do and what you want to do can be a helpful catalyst and visual guide for how to improve.
 It may make you cry.

-This step is the hardest.
 Most people do the hard work of stapling themselves and mapping, but then don’t follow through with the improvements.
 It is hard though and often requires cross team cooperation – which is sometimes not forthcoming for a variety of reasons.

-The first step is to document your work.
-Store your notes somewhere like a wiki or Intranet, add the context from the discussions, who was involved, where, when etc etc. This gives you more information to support the changes you need to make and to jog your memory should the improvements get sidelined by other busy work.
+Store your notes somewhere like a wiki or Intranet, add the context from the discussions, who was involved, where, when etc etc. This gives you more information to support the changes, and ensures your information is 60 days proof.

 Communicate your summary and visuals to everyone who was in the session.
 Ask them to add to it, delete it and correct anything.
 This way you get alignment and everyone on the same wave length.

 Communicate it to the wider business.
 Ask for input, comments and questions.
-The chances are someone else in the business will have an opinion or even be involved directly in the process.
+The chances are somebody else in the business will have an opinion or even be involved directly in the process.
 It’s not easy getting all of the right people in the room

 After mapping the process you and the team decide to set a goal to on-board all new customers within 5 days and ensure they all join with a WOW experience (A worthy goal if ever there was one).